iulian4ik/thinkster-django-angular-tutorial/chapter07.md

       vm.posts.unshift(post);
     });

 Later, when we get around to creating a new post, we will fire off an event called `post.created` when the user creates a post.
-By catching this event here, we can add this new thought to the front of the `vm.posts` array.
+By catching this event here, we can add this new post to the front of the `vm.posts` array.
 This will prevent us from having to make an extra API request to the server for updated data.
 We will talk about this more shortly, but for now you should know that we do this to increase the *perceived* performance of our application.

     $scope.$on('post.created.error', function () {
       vm.posts.shift();